Virginia Tech College of Agriculture and Life Sciences

 The College of Agriculture and Life Sciences is one of eight colleges at Virginia Tech with a three-part mission of learning, discovery, and engagement and it is one of the best agriculture programs in the nation.
 It has more than 3,100 undergraduate and graduate students in a dozen academic departments.
 In 2013, the National Science Foundation ranked Virginia Tech No. 6 in the country for agricultural research expenditures, much of which originated from the College of Agriculture and Life Sciences.

 As part of Virginia Tech's land-grant mission, the college administers Virginia Cooperative Extension in partnership with Virginia State University.

 Departments

-The college is home to a dozen academic departments:
+The college is home to ten academic units: